allen-cell-animated/nbvv/README.md

 nbvv.volshow(mynumpydata, spacing=(1.0, 1.0, 4.0), channel_names=my_list_of_channel_name_strings)
 ```

 `volshow` also provides an optional `viewer_height` parameter if you want to make the viewer larger in the notebook.
+Default is 500 and values should be specified in CSS pixels.

 ## Development